About SAML Login and Proof of Identity Configuration

 Update Assertion URL

-Follow the steps in this section to update Assertion URL in AX.
+Follow the steps in this section to update Assertion URL in ATIPXpress .
 This is required when upgrading to from any version below 11.7.2.

 NOTE: If the application is already on 11.7.2 or up, an assertion URL update is not required

 The customer must first obtain and provide their Identity Provider Metadata from their identity provider.
-This just be provided as either an XML file or URL.
+This will be provided as either an XML file or URL.

 Copy the full text following <X509Certificate> (highlighted in yellow below):